 There are two ways to set up a Google Business Profile.
 On a desktop computer, log in to your Gmail account and go to Google Maps or go to the Google Business Profile Icon.

 To use the second option, go to the top right corner of your Gmail email.
 Search your Google icons and select the Business icon.
+It looks like a blue house or building.

 Follow the steps and enter your information in each section.